 Respect: Club members are expected to treat everyone in the cycling 'eco-system' with mutual respect.
 Please avoid doing anything that could bring the Club or its sponsors into disrepute or, alternatively, cause some embarrassment to take place.
-Riding on private property is a privilege so please ensure you are authorised to do so.

-We appeal to all members to adhere to this Code of Conduct for the benefit of all cyclists and other road and trail users to promote this great sport;

-The King of Sports!
+We appeal to all members to adhere to this Code of Conduct for the benefit of all cyclists and other road users to promote this great sport; The King of Sports!